Memorable Manitobans: David John “Dave” McDowell (1938-2019)

-In recognition of his contributions to the historical community of Manitoba, he was awarded the Canada 125 Anniversary Medal and a Heritage Winnipeg Distinguished Service Award.
-In 2012, he received the John Wested Award for service to geography from the Prairie Division of the Canadian Association of Geographers.
+In recognition of his community service, he received the Canada 125 Anniversary Medal (1992), a Heritage Winnipeg Distinguished Service Award (1993), and the John Welsted Award from the Prairie Division of the Canadian Association of Geographers (2012).

 His articles for the Manitoba Historical Society:

 “Lodge honors Linda Moore,” Brandon Sun, 17 July 1964, page 5.

 Obituary [Herbert W. McDowell], Winnipeg Free Press, 5 July 1967, page 28.